Jennifer Aniston Joins Instagram and Shares Selfie With Friends Cast

 She also captioned her Instagram page, "My friends call me Jen."

 Aniston is quickly becoming an expert at the social media platform, even commenting on co-star LeBlanc's Instagram picture of the Friends cast.
-Before Aniston joined, her co-stars which hashtag her name in photos, but hashtag no more!
+Before Aniston joined Instagram, her co-stars had to hashtag her name in photo captions, but hashtag no more!

 "You don't have to # me anymore," Aniston commented, referencing LeBlanc's caption.